 Whereby I doubt anybody there has ever considered the idea of offering an “experience”.
 Café Jelinek is what it is: a coffee house that screams (or whispers) authenticity at you.

 This genuineness begins with the decor: the insides haven’t enjoyed a pristine makeover or historically-accurate refurbishment, though the curtains and upholstery looked new.

 The hardwood floor bears the scrapes of a thousand tired feet, the wooden chairs caressed by a myriad of caffeine-fuelled hands, the walls faded under a barrage of smoke-filled debate and discussion.

 The coffee house is non-smoking, now, like all such premises in Vienna, but the Jelinek wears the scars of history proudly like a battle-hardened veteran.

-The authenticity continues with the staff, who don’t seem as if they’re trying to conform to some expected model or stereotype.
+The authenticity continues with the staff, who didn’t seem as if they’re trying to conform to some expected model or stereotype.
 They’re just trying to make sure you have what you need with the minimum of fuss.

 And the clientele is as authentic as they come, too.

 Before I knew the Jelinek counted as one of Vienna’s best coffee houses, I’d already been there twice.
 Once for a business breakfast meeting, once for coffee with friends from out of town.

 It’s far enough away from the busy Mariahilfer Straße to enjoy a little splendid isolation.
 It’s not far enough away to deter the Viennese from dropping in after a hard day shopping.
-So on Saturdays and before Christmas, it can get very busy.
+So on Saturdays and before Christmas, for example, it can get very busy.

 And then there’s the coffee and food.
 Also authentic.

-The cakes are not the works of art you might find in a Café Central, but look distinctly homemade.
+The cakes were not the works of art you might find in a Café Central, but looked distinctly homemade.
 And the rolls with my breakfast were still warm from the oven.

-Incidentally, the breakfast menu is valid for the whole day.
-At the Jelinek website, this information bears the title, “The early bird can go take a running jump” (the polite translation).
+Incidentally, the breakfast menu seemed to be valid for the whole day.
+At the Jelinek website, a review with this information explains it thus, “The early bird can go take a running jump” (the polite translation).

 There is no pretense here.
 It’s the real deal.